 Your site is only as fast and secure as your hosting, so make sure you pick a quality hosting provider or you may regret it later on.
 In web hosting, you often get what you pay for.
 But for a small, new site, my favorite host SiteGround offers plenty of power for your needs.
 Learn more at my resources page where I share how I build my own websites.

 There is a manual process for installing WordPress, but the easy way to go is using your hosting company’s installer.
 In the video above, I walk through the process using Siteground’s installer, but all installers don’t look exactly the same.
-CPanel and Softalicious, which are some of the most common server management and installer tools you can find, make the process just as simple.
+CPanel and Softalicious, which are very common server management and installer tools you can find, make the process simple.
 Using an installer, you don’t need any technical skills to install and setup a WordPress site.
 You can do it in a few clicks, and a special software package will create the databases and files that you need automatically.

 Login and build your site

 Now your site is live, but it probably looks just like millions of other sites using a default WordPress theme.
-In the various menus on the left side of your dashboard, you can update your theme and make all sorts of changes to your site.
+In the various menus on the left side of your dashboard, you can update your theme and change your site.
 With self-hosted WordPress, your options are unlimited.
 You can create a store, a membership section, a blog, or much more.
 There are tons of free resources to learn about building and running a WordPress site.
 Some of the best include WP Beginner and the WordPress Codex, or just search in Google for whatever it is you are trying to figure out and there is bound to be a free guide on the topic.